 Blood/urine tests and lumbar punctures are done to rule out other possible causes for the seizure and to detect viruses or bacteria or high levels of white blood cells, which may indicate infection.
 Dehydration (e.g., caused by vomiting and/or diarrhoea) and meningitis-related fever can also cause seizures.

 Complex febrile seizures may require extensive diagnostic testing.
-Inconclusive lab tests, inconclusive physical examination, and any unusual suspicion of a neurological condition may require your doctor to ask for additional investigation.
+Inconclusive lab tests, inconclusive physical examination, and any unusual suspicion of a neurological condition may make the doctor ask further questions.
 An electroencephalogram (EEG) is one such additional non-invasive test and is normally performed after a febrile seizure.

 Further testing may not be needed in the following cases: